G-U-N/Rectified-Diffusion/readme.md

 <div align="center">

-## Rectified Diffusion: Straightness is Not Your Need
+## Rectified Diffusion: Straightness Is Not Your Need